Gemina unveils Rome airport plan ahead of Atlantia tie-up

-Gemina, which is in merger talks with motorway operator Atlantia (ATL.MI), said in a statement it will increase investments by a third to 1.2 billion euros in 2013-2016.
+Gemina, which is in merger talks with motorway operator Atlantia, said in a statement it will increase investments by a third to 1.2 billion euros in 2013-2016.

 The new plan paves the way for Gemina to define details of a merger with Atlantia, including share swap ratios.